RvN-R/milestone-3-missingpiece/TESTING.md

 * Right click and select inspection.
 * At this point you could either follow the Log In steps to log into JackSoundSystem profile, go straight onto the following steps.
 The search function will work on both sides of the website "Visitor Side" and "Members Side".
 * Using either the navigation bar or remote view navigation bar <b>CLICK "Search Inventory"</b>.
 You should be transported to the "Search Inventory" page.
-* Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
 * Once there you should see a main title saying "Search Inventory", just below that a form with a text input with a label saying "Search Inventories", and two call for action buttons one labelled "Rest" and the other "Search".
 * For this test I have creatd a number of profiles following the "Register" testing steps mentioned prevously in this testing document.
 I've also added inventory entries to those profiles using the "Add Inventory" testing steps mentioned prevously in this testing document.
 * Perform the following manual check <b>TYPE "Midas" in Text Input > CLICK "Search" Button</b>.